General Information for All WRS Students

 The Office of the Registrar and the Graduate School have developed procedures that permit eligible Advanced Master’s and Doctoral candidates to be certified as “full-time” students when registered for only one credit.
 Faculty advisors and the Co-DGS on your campus will affirm that each student is working full-time on the thesis or dissertation.
 These courses are intended only for advanced Master’s and Doctoral students who have a GDP on file or approved GPAS, have completed all their program coursework and required thesis credits, but are still working full-time on the research or writing of their thesis or dissertation.
 Students who plan to register for Advanced Status need to apply well in advance of the term they plan to register and must file the application every semester they intend to utilize the benefit.
 Watch for emails from the WRS Program Coordinator for deadlines.

 - Master’s students who plan to register for WRS 8333 can click here to find the application and more information on this procedure (.pdf).
 The application is kept on file with the Graduate School.

 - Doctoral students who plan to register for WRS 8444 must have completed and passed their preliminary exams.
 Click here to find the application and more information on this procedure. (.pdf) This application is submitted directly to the WRS Graduate Program Coordinator for approval by the Director of Graduate Studies (DGS).

-Graduate Degree Plan
+Selecting Courses for Your Graduate Degree Plan

 Students need to document their coursework and other details of their graduate program.
 It is the coursework contract between you and the University.